Gem Archer: Oasis

-Though Archer was officially referred to as Oasis' rhythm guitarist, his role in Oasis was much more than that.
-In live settings, he and Noel often switched between lead and rhythm guitar and both Noel and Liam Gallagher have praised Archer for his contributions in the studio.
-Archer also had a role as a songwriter.
 His first songwriting contribution after joining Oasis was "Hung in a Bad Place", which appeared on Oasis' fifth album Heathen Chemistry.
 This song was picked up for use in a commercial for Victoria's Secret in the US.
-His role was expanded on Oasis' sixth studio album, Don't Believe the Truth, which features Archer's "A Bell Will Ring" and "Love Like a Bomb", the latter of which he co-wrote with singer Liam Gallagher.
+His role was expanded on Oasis' sixth studio album, Don't Believe the Truth, which features Archer's "A Bell Will Ring" and "Love Like a Bomb", the latter of which he co-wrote with Liam Gallagher.
 He also contributed the B-sides "Eyeball Tickler" and "The Quiet Ones" – an acoustic song.
 He also wrote "To Be Where There's Life" on the 2008 album Dig Out Your Soul.
-Archer has said that he found it quite daunting to submit songs for consideration to the band because of Noel Gallagher's stature as a songwriter, whom he cites as one of his favourite songwriters.
-Archer, in rare occasions, contributed backing vocals to Oasis songs, such as on "The Meaning of Soul", "Force of Nature", and on the band's cover of The Who's "My Generation", played piano on "Stop Crying Your Heart Out" and harmonica on "Mucky Fingers".
 In 2024, it was revealed that Archer would take part of the Oasis Live '25 shows.